-The trials were conducted during the COVID-19 pandemic, leading to multiple trial withdrawals either from COVID infection or, presumably, because of patient concerns about trial participation during the pandemic.
+The trials were conducted during the pandemic, leading to multiple trial withdrawals either from COVID infection or, presumably, because of patient concerns about trial participation during the pandemic.
 These withdrawals increase uncertainty and could potentially bias results.
-The exclusion of patients on LAMA+LABA or triple inhaler therapy raises questions about the benefits of ensifentrine when added on to some of the most recommended regimens.
+The exclusion of patients on LAMA/LABA therapy or on triple inhaler therapy raises questions about the benefits of ensifentrine when added on to some of the most recommended regimens.

-While the results of ENHANCE-1 and -2 are promising, there remains some uncertainty about the magnitude of overall benefit in patients receiving the most optimized modern inhaler therapies for COPD, although there was no effect modification by background therapy type in the trials.
+As such, while the results of ENHANCE-1 and -2 are promising, there remains some uncertainty about the magnitude of overall benefit in patients receiving optimized modern inhaler therapies for COPD.
 We do not have significant concerns about harms with ensifentrine.
 For these reasons, we have high certainty that ensifentrine added to maintenance therapy, compared with maintenance therapy alone, results in at least a small net health benefit, and may result in substantial net health benefit ("B+").
-We have somewhat greater certainty in the benefits when ensifentrine is added to the regimens studied than to regimens that combine LABA and LAMA therapy.